mingukkang/ENAS-Tensorflow/README.md

 And unlike the author's code, I rewrite the code of ENAS  for windows user!

+Before running the code, you should unpack the attacged data as shown below.

 <br/>You can train Controller of ENAS with the following short code:
 ```
 python main_controller_child_trainer.py